cgkim412/movie_reco/README.md

 This is my first web development project which is based on Django.
 You're welcome to take a look at the code.

-What it does is straight and simple: You rate 10 movies on a 5-stars scale, then it recommends you a bunch of movies that'll (hopefully) suit your taste.
+What it does is very straightforward: You rate 10 movies on a 5-stars scale, then it recommends you a bunch of movies that'll (hopefully) suit your taste.

 You can browse the site either by signing up, or by using a guest account.
 Use the latter option if you are worried about any security/privacy issues.